EMT Gives CPR To Suspected Coronavirus Patient On LAX-Bound Flight, Now Feeling Symptoms

 Airline passengers are required to fill out a form acknowledging they have not tested positive or had symptoms in the last 14 days, but proof is not required.

-Aldapa says the CDC has not yet reached out to him, and the agency did not yet respond to CBS2/KCAL9’s request for comment.
+Aldapa says the CDC has not yet reached out to him.
+In a statement to CBS Los Angeles, the CDC said:

+The “CDC is in the process of collecting information and proceeding according to our standard operating procedures to determine if further public health action is appropriate.
+To protect the privacy of the individual, we aren’t providing this information to the public.”

+It’s tough to feel for the dead guy and his wife because he knew he had symptoms yet still put everyone on that plane at risk.
+I think the EMT should sue this idiots wife.